International research mobility

 - Centre d'optique, photonique et laser (COPL), Université Laval in Québec City

-Research thrusts and topics with our Canadian partners may include, but are not limited to, optical waveguides, fibers and related technologies to confine and control light in ultra-compact devices.
-A list of the Canadian scientists who are participating in this consortium, is available here: www.asp.uni-jena.de/grk2101_PIs.
+Research trusts and topics with our Canadian partners may include, but are not limited to, optical waveguides, fibers and related technologies to confine and control light in ultra-compact devices.
 If you are interested in these opportunities, please contact Dr. Anna Späthe ().

 Research and teaching visits at the Delft Technical University in The Netherlands